-What to know about the flu and COVID-19
+What to know about this flu season during the COVID-19 pandemic

 Editor’s note: As what we know about COVID-19 evolves, so could the information in this story.
 Find our most recent COVID-19 blog posts here, and learn the latest in COVID-19 prevention at the Centers for Disease Control and Prevention.

-Why have we seen a lighter flu season?
+Why did we see a lighter flu season last year?

-The CDC’s reported flu activity for this season is dramatically lower than last year.
+The CDC’s reported flu activity last season was dramatically lower than the previous year.
 Why is that?
 First of all, COVID-19 guidelines, like wearing masks and social distancing, are also effective in slowing flu transmission.
-The flu can be spread by droplets in the air, similar to COVID.
+The flu can be spread by droplets in the air, similar to COVID-19.
 Health care workers were masking up during flu season before the COVID-19 pandemic because it’s an effective way to limit flu transmission.
 Wearing a mask and social distancing can stop droplets that transmit both the flu and coronavirus.

-Hand hygiene has also affected our lighter flu season.
+Hand hygiene also affected our lighter flu season.
 People are more aware of how important hand washing is in keeping themselves and those around them healthy.
 Hand sanitizer is now widely available when entering stores and other public areas, unlike prior years.
-One other significant cause of a lighter flu season is that we aren’t gathering in large groups.
-The flu is no longer being spread around an office or break room when everyone is working from home.
+One other significant cause of a lighter flu season is that we weren’t gathering in large groups.
+When so many people were working from home, the flu was no longer being widely spread around an office or break room.

-There has been a clear increase in the rate of flu vaccinations this year as well.
-This could be from the fear of getting both COVID-19 and the flu, or that people had more time to get vaccinated.
+There was a clear increase in the rate of flu vaccinations last year, as well.
+That could be from the fear of getting both COVID-19 and the flu, or that people had more time to get vaccinated.
 Either way, higher rates of vaccination leads to less flu transmission.

-We can learn from this flu season to continue to keep flu seasons less severe in the future.
-Before the pandemic, we lived with the general expectation that we should go to work and school if we were sick.
+We can learn from last year’s flu season to keep flu seasons less severe in the future.
+Before the pandemic, we lived with the general expectation that we should go to work and school even if we were sick.
 It’s important to create a culture where it’s OK to stay home if you’re sick.
 That can look different in different workplaces, like video conferencing into meetings or allowing for adequate sick days.
 Not everyone has the benefit of sick leave.
 We should encourage a balance in allowing employees to stay home in order to keep everyone healthy.
-When sick leave isn’t an option, we now know how impactful masking, hand hygiene and social distancing can be to help prevent spread of airborne infections.
+When sick leave isn’t an option, we now understand how impactful masking, hand hygiene and social distancing can be to help prevent the spread of airborne infections.

 Coming out of the pandemic, we still may wear masks, but not all the time.
 It could be helpful to wear a mask to protect those around you if the flu is going around.
 Maybe we could even see recommended mask use in geographic areas where flu transmission is high.
 It’s important to protect others from the flu the way we’re trying to protect others from COVID-19 because the flu can also cause hospitalizations and ventilator use.

-With coronavirus restrictions, flu transmission could remain low, which might lead to less data on flu strains.
-It’s important to keep taking the safety steps that we have during the COVID-19 pandemic.
-Wearing a mask, staying 6 feet apart and washing your hands can help keep you and others from getting the flu.
+That’s why it’s important to keep taking the safety steps that we have during the COVID-19 pandemic.
+Wearing a mask, staying six feet apart and washing your hands can help keep you and others from getting the flu.

-While we’ve had a light flu season thus far, there can still be a spike.
+While we had a light flu season last year, there could still be a spike in flu cases.
 It’s easy to become relaxed if you’ve been vaccinated or recovered from a confirmed case of COVID-19.
 Keeping up the well-established precautions can keep flu transmission low and not overwhelm our health care system with the need to treat both flu and COVID-19 patients.

-Eric Adkins is an emergency medicine physician at The Ohio State University Wexner Medical Center and an associate professor in the Ohio State College of Medicine.
+Eric Adkins is a physician at the Ohio State Wexner Medical Center and a professor of Emergency Medicine and Pulmonary/Critical Care Medicine at the Ohio State College of Medicine.